Skip to main content

 Open Main MenuClose Main Menu

-OSU Alumnus writes book on cartoons from Vietnam era
+OSU alumnus writes book on cartoons from Vietnam era

 Friday, July 21, 2006

 Lehman had been studying the Vietnam War for years and wanted to connect war developments with concurrent animation trends.
+He spent over 15 years researching how animators illustrated the social commotion of the Vietnam Era.

+Lehman has conducted several interviews with animators who have worked and produced animated movies during the Vietnam Era.
 The book draws upon the interviews and includes film critic’s responses in their newspapers and has three appendices contributed to the book.

-Lehman says: “Cartoons of the Vietnam Era were political and reflected their times.
-They were more subtle in the message that the films of the World War II but political nonetheless.”
+“Cartoons of the Vietnam Era were political and reflected their times," he said.
+"They were more subtle in the message that the films of the World War II but political nonetheless.”

-The animation and cartoon market has differed since the war ended.
-Some cable networks are airing only cartoons and shows such as “South Park,” “the Boondocks” and “Team America: World Police” have become the voice of serious political criticism.
+The animation and cartoon market has changed since the war ended.
+Some cable networks are airing only cartoons, and shows such as “South Park,” “The Boondocks,” and “Team America: World Police” have become the voice of serious political criticism.

-Cartoons and animation films play essential role in people’s life.
-Lehman says: “Newspaper cartoons have a very wide and powerful readership.
-For example, earlier this year countries rioted because of a religiously intolerant editorial cartoon.”
+“Newspaper cartoons have a very wide and powerful readership," Lehman said.
+"For example, earlier this year, countries rioted because of a religiously intolerant editorial cartoon.”

 Television cartoons are strictly censored and old cartoons that contain racist jokes, fighting and gunshots are aired without these scenes.
 Cable networks can be moderate on violent scenes, but they are strict on racial jokes.